-Want to give your students a chance to lift their self-esteem and selfconfidence?
+Want to give your students a chance to lift their self-esteem and self-confidence?
 Our certified facilitators will put them in safety gear and send them over 40 feet in the air on one of our High Ropes Challenges.
-Whether on our Climbing Wall, Zip Line, Alpine Tower, Giant Swing, Charlie Chaplin or Stationary Log Traverse, students will stretch their comfort zones up in the air!
-These are "challenge by choice" activities where each student individually chooses his or
+Whether on our Climbing Wall, Zip Line or Alpine Tower, students will stretch their comfort zones up in the air!
+These are "challenge by choice" activities where each student individually chooses his or her own level of participation.
 Note: Your school will choose 2 of our High Ropes Challenges and students will have the opportunity to participate in at least one of the chosen challenges during their class session.
 There is an additional fee of \$8 per student for this activity.